keepsake journal

 - Draft a recap email that thanks contributors, highlights standout quotes, and lists upcoming storytelling tasks.

-- Schedule the next family call dedicated to organising archives or planning the following reunion.
+- Schedule the next family call dedicated to organizing archives or planning the following reunion.

 - Note any gaps (missing relatives, under-documented branches of the family tree) and assign research buddies to fill them.